 They invited the public to attend the free event, and also made sure the reason for all the hard work was recognized.
 As Keith Berger, Royal Gorge field manager with the Bureau of Land Management said: “The efforts of over 700 volunteers have furthered our goals in providing high-quality recreational opportunities on public lands.”

 When you need to add more names to your list of helpers, combining a volunteer drive with a recognition event could be a good place to start.
 Similarly, you should also include fundraising at every event.
-“We’re fundraising at all times because we’re a nonprofit, so we do have raffles and different other events to try to raise some additional funds for the animals.
-We always have a few items for sale,” says Sandra Rapp, fundraiser chair of the Hornell Area Humane Society.
+Have raffles and different other events to raise some additional funds.

 Honor Them With an Award